 It’s outdoor season, and we found a nice selection of outdoor fabric in-stock from our friends at Fabric.com.

-Working with outdoor fabric for larger projects like this bean bag chair is great since it’s nearly always 54” or more in width, giving you lots of real estate with less yardage.
-Since we were designing for kids, we chose a vibrant tropical fish pattern in combination with a bright marine blue.
+Working with outdoor fabric for larger projects like this bean bag chair is great since these substrates are nearly always 54” or more in width, giving you lots of real estate with less yardage.
+Because we were designing for kids, we chose a vibrant tropical fish pattern in combination with a bright marine blue.
 This print and solid combination is a nice look, and a darker solid color on the bottom also helps hide dirt.

 In the steps below, you’ll notice we used a “mini” version of the chair in some images.
 This was in order to better show the entire piece(s) within the frame of the camera.

-Our kid-size pyramid bean bag chair is a bit hard to precisely measure because of the dimensional shape, but in general it finishes at approximately 29” across the base panel, 32” from the floor to the top peak, and 53” from the peak down to the foot, measuring along the bask rest and the curve of the seat.
+Our kid-size pyramid bean bag chair is a bit hard to precisely measure because of the dimensional shape, but in general it finishes at approximately 29” across the base panel, 32” from the floor to the top peak of the back rest, and 53” from the peak down to the foot, measuring along the bask rest and the curve of the seat.

 Sewing Tools You Need